Israel and Zionism

-Already “one of the most respected Israel analysts around"- The Forward, DANIEL GORDIS has just picked up the Book of the Year award from the Jewish Book Council.
+Already "one of the most respected Israel analysts around"- The Forward, DANIEL GORDIS' ISRAEL received the 2016 Book of the Year award from the Jewish Book Council.
 The JBC says of the book, "Gordis is masterful at stepping into the personalities of the key thinkers and doers of the modern Jewish state.
 His portraits are alive, and his judgments are shrewd."Read the full review > >

 Dr. Daniel Gordis is Senior Vice President and the Koret Distinguished Fellow at Shalem College in Jerusalem.
 He writes a regular column—“A Dose of Nuance”—for the Jerusalem Post, and is a regular contributor to the New York Times, in print and on-line.
 The author of numerous books on Jewish thought and currents in Israel, and a winner of the National Jewish Book Award, Dr. Gordis was the founding dean of the Ziegler School of Rabbinic Studies at the University of Judaism, the first rabbinical college on the West Coast of the United States.
 Dr. Gordis joined Shalem in 2007 to help found Israel’s first liberal arts college, after spending nine years as vice president of the Mandel Foundation in Israel and director of its Leadership Institute.